jmbealer/my-knowledge-base/unsorted-org/org-old/text-editors/unsorted/vim-insert.md

 previous/next line.

 The CTRL-G j and CTRL-G k commands can be used to insert text in front of a column.
 Example: int i;
    int j;
 Position the cursor on the first "int", type "istatic <C-G>j       ".
 The result is: static int i;
           int j;
 When inserting the same text in front of the column in every line, use the Visual blockwise command "I" v_b_I.

-## 3. 'textwidth' and 'wrapmargin' options                 ins-textwidth
+## 3. 'textwidth' and 'wrapmargin' Options Ins-textwidth

 The 'textwidth' option can be used to automatically break a line before it gets too long.
 Set the 'textwidth' option to the desired maximum line